holistudio/llm_do_thing/README.md

 <img src="./docs/260604_RL_idea.png">

+0. Let's assume the list of possible target words is limited to the 64 possible words from [persondothing.com](https://persondothing.com/) listed in [website_word_list.txt](./src/website_word_list.txt) and that the guesser has access to this list.
-1. After receiving one of the possible target words as initial input, `LLM_speaker` spits out a sequence of words among the limited list of words in *Say Thing Vocabulary*.
+1. After receiving one of the possible target words as initial input, `LLM_speaker` spits out a sequence of words among the limited list in *Say Thing Vocabulary*.
-2. For each word added to the sequence, an `LLM_embedding` model can convert the sequence into an embedding vector and compare that to all possible target words' embedding via cosine similarity.
+2. Each time `LLM_speaker` adds a word to the word sequence, an `LLM_embedding` model can convert the word sequence into an embedding vector and compare that to all possible target words' embeddings via cosine similarity.
 The guess word is the one with the highest cosine similarity with the `LLM_speaker`'s word sequence.
 3. A reward function provides feedback signal back to the `LLM_speaker` based on the cosine similarity between the target and guess word.
+4. This can continue for let's say up to 10 rounds, or until the guess word is the same as the target word.
+Then the game resets with a new random target word.

 That's it for now, this is still very much work in progress.
 More specifics can be found in the code and [DEVLOG](./docs/DEVLOG.md).